yoloforks/dudes-talking-heads/README.md

 Sprite size is 32x32.

-Example can be found in aseprite folder.
+Example can be found in [sprites](apps/playground/public/sprites) folder.

 ## Useful links